liugangnhm/tidb-experimental/store/cockroach/README.md

-This is an implementation of cockroach storage engine support.
+This is an implementation of cockroach storage engine support.(Package dependency is not considered currently.)

 #### run tidb with cockroach